musselwhizzle/Focus-Points/docs/Focus Points.md

 Develop module:<br>
 _File → Plug-in Extras → Focus Point_

-<sup>1</sup>
 In V3.2, you no longer need to select the corresponding photos before starting the plugin to display the focus point for multiple photos.
-The plugin now supports next and previous function when run on a single image (the current one). `Next image` will advance to the next photo in the _filmstrip_, and `Previous image` will advance to the previous photo in the filmstrip.
+The plugin now supports next and previous function when run on a single image (the current one in Lightroom filmstrip). `Next image` will advance to the next photo in the _filmstrip_, and `Previous image` will advance to the previous photo in the _filmstrip_.
 Unlike with a set of selected photos, there is no wrap-around when the beginning or end of the film strip is reached.

 To run the plugin on a specific series of photos, select those photos in Lightroom _before_ running the plugin.